Chuy García: 2022

-García was reelected to a third term, defeating Republican nominee James Falakos and Working Class Party nominee Edward Hershey.
+García was re-elected to a third term, defeating Republican nominee James Falakos and Working Class Party nominee Edward Hershey.

 2024

-García was reelected to a fourth term, defeating Republican nominee Lupe Castillo and Working Class Party nominee Edward Hershey.
+García was re-elected to a fourth term, defeating Republican nominee Lupe Castillo and Working Class Party nominee Edward Hershey.

 2026

-In November 2025, García announced that he would not run for re-election in 2026.
-He made the decision hours before the filing deadline with García's chief of Staff Patty García, being the only one who filed to run for the Democratic primary.
+In November 2025, García announced that he would not run for reelection in 2026.
+He made the decision hours before the filing deadline with García's chief of staff Patty García, being the only one who filed to run for the Democratic primary.
 The move was described as a "machine politics" move with García's decision to retire on the eve of the filing deadline paving the way for a "handpicked" successor.
 The move to retire on the filing deadline was largely criticized by local and national political figures.
-On November 14, García was interviewed by The Chicago Sun-Times where he mentioned his health and personal reasons as a factor in his decision to retire, while also acknowledging the criticism he had received.
-U.S. Representative Marie Gluesenkamp Perez from Washington criticized García on the House floor and called for a congressional resolution in disapproving of Garcia’s actions.
+On November 14, García was interviewed by the Chicago Sun-Times, where he mentioned his health and personal reasons as a factor in his decision to retire, while also acknowledging the criticism he had received.
+U.S. representative Marie Gluesenkamp Perez from Washington criticized García on the House floor and called for a congressional resolution in disapproving of García’s actions.
 On November 18, 2025, the House of Representatives passed Gluesenkamp Perez's resolution in a vote of 236-183.
-U.S. Senator Andy Kim and political strategist David Axelrod supported Gluesenkamp Perez's remarks and criticized García's decision as "undemocratic" and a different form of "election denial".
+U.S. senator Andy Kim and political strategist David Axelrod supported Gluesenkamp Perez's remarks and criticized García's decision as "undemocratic" and a different form of "election denial".
+Still, García received notable support from colleagues.
+House Democratic Leader Hakeem Jeffries urged members to oppose the rebuke, calling García “a progressive champion” and “a good man” who was the “voice of the voiceless.”
+Rep. Alexandria Ocasio-Cortez also criticized the effort to punish him, warning that it set a dangerous precedent.